SpatialWebAgency/Introduction-to-the-Spatial-Web/README.md

 # Introduction-to-the-Spatial-Web
 In this course we explore the fundamentals of emerging space web technologies and the new AI called Active Inference AI.

+We give you context on the evolution of technology and how we get to where we are now.

+In addition, you will understand the challenges we face with web 2.0 and how the new era of the Internet (Web 3.0) is coming with the arrival of the new Internet protocol called The Hyper Spatial Transaction Protocol (HSTP).

 ## License

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.